-Required of all senior majors and recommended for senior minors, this course will serve as a capstone to the study of art history.
-Students will study the foundations of the discipline, explore the variety of methodological approaches employed by art historians, and assess current theoretical issues in the field.
-Prerequisite: senior standing.
+Required of all senior majors and recommended for senior minors, this course serves as a capstone to the study of art history.
+Students study the foundations of the discipline, explore the variety of methodological approaches employed by art historians, and assess current theoretical issues in the field.
+Senior standing.
 Offered every fall semester.